vacp2p/rfc/content/docs/rfcs/19/README.md

 # Motivation and goals

 Light nodes with short connection windows and limited bandwidth wish to publish messages into the Waku network.
-Additionally, there sometimes is a need for confirmation that a message has been received "by the network".
+Additionally, there is sometimes a need for confirmation that a message has been received "by the network" (here, at least one node).

-`19/LIGHTPUSH` is a request/reply protocol for this.
+`19/WAKU2-LIGHTPUSH` is a request/response protocol for this.

 # Payloads